Our Greater Manchester Mayor. Your Vote.

 Candidates have made a diverse range of policy pledges on education and skills issues: such as providing free travel for 16-18-year-olds, through to establishing a ‘year of service’ for young people.

 Eight candidates have confirmed they are standing.
 They are listed in alphabetical order below.
-You can click on their name to view their website and manifesto (if available).
+You can click on their name to view their website and manifesto (links no longer available).

 Mohammad Aslam (Independent) – website not available